 If you can't find the information you are looking for please get in contact with us.

-If a child with a disability or medical condition (under 16 years of age) is unable to travel in an Australian standard car seat or vehicle seatbelt then the driver of the vehicle is required to comply with the following road rules in Victoria:
+If a child with disability or medical condition (under 16 years of age) is prescribed a special purpose car seat, modified Australian standard car seat, harness/vest, or other device such as a seatbelt buckle cover, the following road rules must be complied with.

 The certificate is carried in the vehicle in which the child is travelling and produced by the driver to a police officer (or authorised person) if requested.

 Advice to Parent form

 MACA recommends an Advice to Parent form be carried in each vehicle the child travels in.
 In some states and territories, this is a legal requirement.

 Disclaimer: The Advice to Parent form is only for use by MACA trained professionals.
 MACA bears no responsibility for unauthorised use of this form.